Philodendron Varieties: 57 Different Types of Philodendron

 Contents

-Are you thinking about adding a Philodendron plant to your collection but aren’t sure which one is best?
-If you are searching for a unique plant, we have a comprehensive list of our favorite 61 types of Philodendron varieties that will brighten up any space.
+Are you thinking about adding a Philodendron to your collection but aren’t sure which one is best?
+If you are searching for a unique plant, we have a comprehensive list of our favorite 57 types of Philodendron that will brighten up any space.

 Because of their exquisite beauty and abundant foliage, many Philodendrons make excellent indoor plants for decorating a living or workspace.
-This flowering plant includes dozens of options to choose from when selecting your next favorite to add to your home or office.
 This guide will give you a better idea of what each type of Philodendron looks like, what it requires for care, and where they are best suited.
 So let’s take a more in-depth look!

 Atabapoense

-The Atabapoense is native to Venezuela and also grows in Brazil in the Amazonian region.
+The Atabapoense type of Philodendron is native to Venezuela and also grows in Brazil in the Amazonian region.
 This Philodendron variety is a climbing, vining plant that requires little fuss to thrive.
 However, it will need vertical support during its active growth periods to reach optimal height.

 These plants live their best and longest lives in moist, well-drained soil that does not have standing water.
-Partial sunlight is best for the Atabapoense and is tolerant to neglect, making it a terrific option to brighten up a home office.
-However, direct sunlight can cause damage to these brightly-colored leaves.
+Bright, indirect light is best and it is tolerant to neglect, making it a terrific option to brighten up a home office.
+Direct sunlight can cause damage to these brightly-colored leaves.

-For climate zones 9 through 11, the Atabapoense will thrive outdoors, although if temperatures fall close to freezing, this plant should be in a container to bring inside when colder weather hits.
+For climate zones 9 through 12, Atabapoense will thrive outdoors, although if temperatures fall close to freezing, this plant should be in a container to bring inside when colder weather hits.

 Bernardopazii

-Originating in the Brazilian jungles, the Bernardopazii is a unique climbing house plant with large glossy green leaves that have white veins on top and red veins underneath.
-This Philodendron variety is also relatively low-maintenance with the proper environment.
-It’s worth noting that the Bernardopazii is a species, which has its own varieties.
-For simplistic purposes, we’ve included the Bernardopazii in our list.
+Originating in the Brazilian jungles, Bernardopazii is a unique climbing houseplant with large glossy green leaves.
+This Philodendron variety is also relatively low-maintenance in the proper environment.

-Its elongated green leaves attach to the stem with a pink hue with white streaks.
-Flowering in its natural habitat is standard, while indoors are infrequent.
-However, for plant-lovers who provide the right growing conditions, the Bernardopazii’s spathe is light green and produces beautiful white flowers.
+Flowering in its natural habitat is standard, while indoors it is infrequent.
+However, for plant lovers who provide the right growing conditions, Bernardopazii’s spathe is light green and produces beautiful white flowers.

-This Philodendron variety prefers bright but indirect sunlight and well-drained soil.
-Organic matter in the soil, such as peat moss or perlite, can be the perfect growing conditions for this plant.
+This Philodendron prefers bright but indirect sunlight and well-drained soil.
+Organic matter in the soil, such as peat moss or perlite, can provide the perfect growing conditions.
 Outdoor Bernardopazii plants will thrive best in growing zones 9 through 11.

 Billietiae

-The Billietiae is a Philodendron plant that is a hemiepiphytic species that spends part of its life with the root system out of the ground.
+Billietiae is a Philodendron variety that is hemiepiphytic, spending part of its life with the root system out of the ground.
 It is native to Brazil, Costa Rica, French Guiana, and Guyana.

-Humidity is vital for the Billietiae, along with other Philodendron varieties.
-If you live in a dry climate, be sure to use a pebble tray or mist your plant regularly.
+Humidity is vital for Billietiae, along with other Philodendron varieties.
+If you live in a dry climate, be sure to use a humidifer.
 Provide well-drained soil and indirect bright light for optimal growing conditions.

 Bipennifolium